 Digital Mammography at BCH

-Boulder Community Hospital provides state-of-the-art, low dose digital mammography at four locations – Boulder Community Foothills Hospital in Boulder, Community Medical Center in Lafayette, Boulder Medical Center in Boulder and Medical Imaging Center in Broomfield.
+BCH provides state-of-the-art, low dose digital mammography at four locations – Foothills Hospital in Boulder, Community Medical Center in Lafayette, Boulder Medical Center in Boulder and Medical Imaging Center in Broomfield.

 Each facility offers experienced female mammography technologists.
 Scans are reviewed by experienced radiologists who have been certified in mammography by the American College of Radiology and the federal Food and Drug Administration.